-- U.S. Army Corps of Engineers (USACE) Section 404 Clean Water Act Permit - Section 401 Water Quality Certification - Applicant Proposed Impact Avoidance and Minimization Measures (Appendix G to the Environmental Impact Statement prepared in accordance with the National Environmental Policy Act [NEPA]).
+- U.S. Army Corps of Engineers (USACE) Section 404 Clean Water Act Permit and Section 10 Rivers and Harbors Act of 1899 - Section 401 Water Quality Certification - Applicant Proposed Impact Avoidance and Minimization Measures (Appendix G to the Environmental Impact Statement prepared in accordance with the National Environmental Policy Act [NEPA]).

-This Environmental Management and Construction Plan (EM&CP) has been developed to facilitate construction, operation and maintenance of the Facility in accordance with the terms and conditions of the Certificate issued by the PSC on January 18, 2013 and documents listed above.
-Certificate Conditions (CCs) 6 and 7 allow the creation of segmented EM&CPs to be developed in accordance with CCs 145 through 164 (as applicable) and the Environmental Management and Construction Plan Guidelines document (EM&CP

-Guidelines) included as Appendix E to the Certificate.
+This Environmental Management and Construction Plan (EM&CP) has been developed to facilitate construction, operation and maintenance of the Facility in accordance with the terms and conditions of the Certificate issued by the PSC on January 18, 2013, and the documents listed above.
+Certificate Conditions (CCs) 6 and 7 allow the creation of segmented EM&CPs to be developed in accordance with CCs 145 through 164 (as applicable) and the Environmental Management and Construction Plan Guidelines document (EM&CP Guidelines) included as Appendix E to the Certificate.
 Section 1.1.1 summarizes additional resources used to develop this EM&CP.